The Golden Ticket to Engagement and Growth – GDPR

 More Power to the People!

-The General Data Protection Regulation (GDPR) is the latest framework for data protection legislation, coming into force on Friday 25 May 2018.
-The regulation improves upon and replaces the Data Protection Act (DPA), and will work together with the e-Privacy Directive which will replace the Privacy and Electronic Communications Regulations (PECR).
-Its intentions are to unify and strengthen data protection by creating a single set of rules that all 28 member states must follow when it comes to the acquisition and management of personal data held on EU residents and citizens.
+The General Data Protection Regulation (GDPR) is the latest framework for data protection legislation, which became law on Friday 25 May 2018.
+The regulation improves upon and replaced the Data Protection Act (DPA), and works together with Privacy and Electronic Communications Regulations (PECR), which will be replaced by the e-Privacy Directive.
+GDPR unifies and strengthens data protection by creating a single set of rules that all 28 member states must follow when it comes to the acquisition and management of personal data held on EU residents and citizens.
 This also applies to organisations outside the union that wish to do business within the EU.
-The aim of the regulation is to also give consumers more power and control of how their personal information is used, from its acquisition, rectifications and withdrawal of its usage.
+The regulation’s aim is to also give consumers more power and control of how their personal information is used, from its acquisition, rectifications and withdrawal of its usage.

 Why should I care?

-Aside from the small matter of a hefty fine, there are plenty of positives to get excited about!
+Aside from the small matter of a hefty fine, there are plenty of positives about GDPR!

-Businesses need to review their data processing operation and make the relevant adjustments or amendments in order to become compliant with the strengthened data protection rules.
-Businesses will have to be completely upfront and provide end-to-end transparency to consumers on how they plan to process data – this includes how data is acquired, stored, utilised and disposed of.
+Businesses need to regularly review their data processing operation and make the relevant adjustments or amendments in order to remain compliant with the strengthened data protection rules.
+Businesses need to be completely upfront and provide end-to-end transparency to consumers on how they plan to process data – this includes how data is acquired, stored, utilised and disposed of.
 The proposed fines for failure to become compliant or reporting a data breach have also increased – up to 4% of annual global turnover or €20 million, whichever is greater.

-The regulation changes the relationship between businesses and consumers, but whilst the balance of power is shifting towards the consumer, this should open up more opportunities and benefits for data-compliant organisations.
-GDPR emphasises the importance of responsible data management and respecting your customers’ data privacy, so it will be imperative that your organisation is able to develop trusted customer relationships and continuous engagement to legitimately pursue ongoing marketing communication strategies.
-Whilst the ramifications for consumer audiences are more stringent than business audiences, all industries will be affected – scroll down to read more about how your organisation will be impacted.
+GDPR has changed the relationship between businesses and consumers, but whilst the balance of power has shifted towards the consumer, this opens up more opportunities and benefits for data-compliant organisations.
+GDPR emphasises the importance of responsible data management and respecting your customers’ data privacy, so it is imperative that your organisation is able to develop trusted customer relationships and continuous engagement to legitimately pursue ongoing marketing communication strategies.
+Whilst the ramifications for consumer audiences are more stringent than business audiences, all industries are affected – scroll down to read more about how your organisation is impacted.

-How do I get my house in order then?
+How do I keep my house in order then?

-These things might sound pretty dull, but they lay the foundation for future business success.
+These things might sound pretty dull, but they lay the foundation for business success.

 Alongside transparency, GDPR elevates the importance of accountability and governance in data management and protection.
-Businesses will have to demonstrate and document that their processing operations meet the compliance requirements, and that safeguards have been implemented around transmission and storage (‘privacy by design’).
+Businesses have to continually demonstrate and document that their processing operations meet the compliance requirements, and that safeguards are in place implemented around transmission and storage (‘privacy by design’).
 The main requirement is that there has to be a legal and legitimate basis to process personal data.
 The second is that businesses meet the technical and systems requirements of the regulation by having the proper tools in place where they can securely process data and safeguard from breaches of unauthorised use or accidental loss.

-GDPR makes it increasingly important to understand where personal data sits within your organisation and how it is being used.
-Because this likely sits within multiple systems, consolidating this down into a single customer view (SCV) will make it easier to remain compliant by providing an audit trail to ensure any disputes can be dealt with swiftly and decisively.
+Under GDPR, it is increasingly important to understand where personal data sits within your organisation and how it is being used.
+Because this likely sits within multiple systems, consolidating this down into a Single Customer View (SCV) makes it easier to remain compliant by providing an audit trail to ensure any disputes can be dealt with swiftly and decisively.
 Our Customer Data Platform’s SCV solution combines data capture (registration, subscription, and e-commerce), customer engagement web behaviour, and transactional history.
 All of which are securely stored in one system and using the inbuilt Compliance Hub can be easily identified for audit purposes.
 This includes being able to access and rectify personal data, the right to data portability, to withdraw consent/object and to be erased.

 Can I keep my customers happy and still gain a competitive advantage by using their data?